Coordinator: JASON KOONTZ, Associate Professor (Biology)

 B.S., Iowa State; M.S., Miami University (Ohio); Ph.D., Washington State

-Recommended electives include MATH-219 (calculus 1), and advanced courses in art, English, history, philosophy, psychology, and social and political science.
+Recommended electives include statistics or math, and advanced courses in art, English, history, philosophy, psychology, and social and political science.
 It is recommended that elective courses be chosen to broaden the student's intellectual background.

 Augustana's dentistry program is not a graduation major, so a departmental major must be completed if the student intends to graduate with a Bachelor of Arts degree.
 The choice of graduation major is not critical for acceptance by a dental school, though nationwide the majority of matriculating dental students have a major in biology.